BuildOnViction/docs/docs/developers/tutoprivatenet.md

 The tutorial is alo a first step for any developer who wants to customize TomoChain's source code to use in a private or consortium environment.

+The following will walk you step-by-step to setup a TomoChain private net with three masternodes.

 ## Install Golang
   - Reference: https://golang.org/doc/install
   - Set environment variables